AGEGE BREAD

 In a separate bowl, whisk together the scalded flour, milk, and melted butter until a smooth-ish paste forms.
 There will be a few lumps from the scalded flour.
 Add in water and stir.

 Stir the wet ingredients into the dry and knead in the bowl until a sticky dough forms.
 Using the dough hook attachment on your stand mixer, continue to knead the dough on medium until the dough is no longer sticky, and becomes smooth and elastic.
-I kneaded for a total of 20-25 minutes, turning the mixer off to scrape down the dough every 5 minutes.
+I kneaded for a total of 20-30 minutes, turning the mixer off to scrape down the dough every 5 minutes.
 If you’re kneading by hand, this will take longer.
-To knead by hand, reserve 1/3 cup of the all purpose flour.
+To knead by hand, reserve 1/3 cup of the flour.
 Using the reserved flour, flour a clean, flat surface and knead until the dough is as described above.

 When you can take a piece of dough and stretch it until it’s translucent then the dough is done.